Arts & Health

 Nicky Bellenger, the project coordinator on firstname.lastname@example.org

-Image credits: ‘Enjoying the performance’ by Chris Webb; Shirebrook volunteers by Frances Watt
+Image credits (left to right): ‘Enjoying the performance’ by Chris Webb; Shirebrook volunteers by Frances Watt

 Matinée is an Arts Derbyshire Arts and Health project, funded and supported by the Paul Hamlyn Foundation and Derbyshire County Council.